 The Daughters of Zion Cemetery is named for the African American mutual aid society that purchased the land and established the cemetery in 1873.
 An alternative burying ground for blacks to Charlottesville’s segregated, mostly white municipal Oakwood Cemetery, Daughters of Zion Cemetery is one of the few sites in the city today directly linked to one of the Reconstruction-era aid societies.
 These societies played a vital role in developing black communities after the Civil War, in Charlottesville and elsewhere around Virginia.
-The period of significance for the cemetery extends from 1873 to around 1933 when the Daughters of Zion disbanded and a majority of the two-acre cemetery’s 300 burials had occurred.
+The period of significance for the Daughters of Zion Cemetery extends from 1873 to around 1933, when the Daughters of Zion disbanded and a majority of the two-acre cemetery’s 641 burials had occurred.

 VLR: Virginia Landmarks Register

 NRHP: National Register of Historic Places

 DHR has secured permanent legal protection for over 700 historic places - including 15,000 acres of battlefield lands

 DHR has erected 2,532 highway markers in every county and city across Virginia

 DHR has engaged over 450 students in 3 highway marker contests

 DHR has stimulated more than $4.2 billion dollars in private investments related to historic tax credit incentives, revitalizing communities of all sizes throughout Virginia